-It is the responsibility of the head teacher to implement the school antibullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
-The head teacher reports to the governing body about the effectiveness of the anti-bullying policy on request.
+It is the responsibility of the head teacher to implement the school antibullying strategy, and to ensure that all staff are aware of the school policy, and know how to identify and deal with incidents of bullying.
+The head teacher reports to the governing body about the effectiveness of the antibullying policy on request.